 What’s the best way to see them?

 For budget-conscious travelers, it’s possible to get to all of the Beatles sites in the city centre by foot.
-There are also public buses that will take you to the more remote locations, such as the childhood homes and Penny Lane.
+There are also hop on hop off buses that will take you to the more remote locations, such as the childhood homes and Penny Lane.
 Since the Beatles are such an important part of Liverpool, there are dedicated tours that take place every day, which take you to most or all of the sites listed above.
 Many of the trips are walking tours, although there are a few bus tours which will take you to the Liverpool suburbs.

 Other Beatles Experiences